Fleet Street (album): Critical reception

-The album was recognized for its status as the first collegiate a cappella album made up entirely of original songs.
+The album is unusual as a collegiate a cappella album made up entirely of original songs.

 Critics praised the lyrics and the broad scope of its fifteen songs.
 Contemporary A Cappella Society president Deke Sharon called it "the most important collegiate a cappella album to be released in a decade."
 Noting that Sharon had urged collegiate groups to pursue original material, Broadway producer and a cappella critic Elie Landau said, "the Fleet Street Singers of Stanford have answered Deke's call with probably the most gutsy and original collegiate album I've listened to in almost 20 years of active collegiate a cappella listening."
 Landau also praised lyrics written by Mike Solomon, saying they seemed "equally informed by the cadences and meter of Eminem as they do by the alliteration and internal rhyming of Sondheim."
 Critic Joshua Diamant called the album, "some of the most clever and sophisticated writing you'll hear all year."

 Former Contemporary A Cappella Society president Jonathan Minkoff described the album as, "Some rock, some jazz, some really funny comedy."
 Minkoff highlighted the album's storytelling, commenting, "The stories are so much more interesting than the typical baby-I-miss-you-cause-you're-gone crap clogging the airwaves."
 Writing for The Recorded A Cappella Review Board, theater producer Elie Landau characterized the album's style as "Always wacky and zany... somewhere between the eccentric intellectualism of The Bobs and the somewhat more boisterous, more simplistic Da Vinci's Notebook."

 Critics took issue with the mixing and the blend of the album.
 Landau wrote that he "[wished] the group and/or Bill had featured a bit more sensitivity to dynamics."
 Diamant wrote, "some seriously bad blend mars many of the tracks on Fleet Street, as though the group had spent too much rehearsal time writing songs and not enough singing."